Electrical Engineering

 With multiple field engineering labs, world-class faculty, and a newly renovated Electronics Discovery Center (EDC), Mines is the top choice for any student with a passion for electrical engineering.

-Core EE courses cover topics such as electrical circuits, feedback control systems, fundamentals of electric machinery, microcomputer architecture and interfacing, digital logic, information systems and engineering electromagnetics.
-Students can choose an area of emphasis by taking electives in the following subareas: energy systems and power electronics; integrated circuits, computer engineering and electronic systems; information and systems sciences; and antennas and wireless communication.
+Core Electrical Engineering courses cover topics such as electrical circuits, feedback control systems, fundamentals of electric machinery, embedded systems, digital logic, information systems and engineering electromagnetics.
+Students can choose an area of emphasis by taking electives in the following subareas: power and energy systems; integrated circuits and electronics; information and systems sciences; and antennas and wireless communication.

 Core courses in our Electrical Engineering undergraduate program cover a variety of topics, including: